Certified Robustness to Data Poisoning in Gradient-Based Training: Experiments

-\textbf{Fine-Tuning PilotNet.} Finally, we fine-tune a model that predicts steering angles for autonomous driving given an input image~\citep{bojarski2016end}.
+\paragraph{Fine-Tuning PilotNet.} Finally, we fine-tune a model that predicts steering angles for autonomous driving given an input image~\citep{bojarski2016end}.
 The model contains convolutional layers of 24, 36, 48, and 64 filters, followed by fully connected layers of 100, 50, and 10 nodes.
-The fine-tuning setting is similar to above.
-First, we pre-train the model on videos 2--6 of the Udacity self-driving car dataset\footnote{\url{github.com/udacity/self-driving-car/tree/master}}.
-We then fine-tune the dense layers on video 1, which has challenging lighting conditions, assuming the samples may contain label poisoning.
+The fine-tuning setting is similar to above: first, we pre-train the model on videos 2--6 of the Udacity self-driving car dataset\footnote{\url{github.com/udacity/self-driving-car/tree/master}}.
+We then fine-tune the dense layers on video 1 (challenging lighting conditions) assuming potential label poisoning.

 Figure~\ref{fig:sub3} shows the bounds on mean squared error for the video 1 data and visualizes how the bounds translate to the predicted steering angle.
 We again see that fine-tuning improves accuracy on the new data, but also that the MSE bounds deteriorate as the number of potentially poisoned samples increases (Figure~\ref{fig:sub3}, left).
-The rate of deterioration depends strongly on poisoning strength $\gamma$.
+The rate of deterioration depends strongly on poisoning strength $\nu$.